Making Decisions

 Search Radius

-Even within the achievable space, you cannot examine every possible solution.
-Search itself requires resources — primarily time.
+Even within the achievable space, every possible solution cannot be examined.
+Search itself requires resources — primarily Time.

-The search radius represents how far you can look within your available time.
+The search radius represents how far can be looked within the available time.
 It is determined by:

-The number of solutions you can examine equals your search budget divided by your assessment time.
-If you have 10 hours to decide and each option takes 2 hours to evaluate, you can examine at most 5 options.
+The number of solutions that can be examined equals the search budget divided by the assessment time.
+With 10 hours to decide and each option taking 2 hours to evaluate, at most 5 options can be examined.

-This creates a tradeoff: spend more time per evaluation and you examine fewer options.
-Spend less time per evaluation and you can survey more options but with less confidence in each assessment.
+This creates a tradeoff: more time per evaluation means fewer options examined.
+Less time per evaluation means more options surveyed but with less confidence in each assessment.

 The search radius is typically shorter than the achievable boundary.
-This means some achievable solutions will not be discovered within your time constraints.
-You are searching a sample of the achievable space, not the entire space.
+This means some achievable solutions will not be discovered within the available time.
+The search covers a sample of the achievable space, not the entire space.

-This is bounded rationality in action: you cannot know all the options, so you search within practical limits and select from what you find.
+This is bounded rationality in action: not all options can be known, so the search operates within practical limits and selects from what is found.

 Finding Solutions